 Our hikes through the rainforest were spectacular, despite the on and off drizzle.
 It is the rain that amplifies the vibrant colours of the rainforest, and the cool, humid weather kept us comfortable as we hiked.
 Each stop along the road was different, each hike dramatic in its way.
 A few highlights:

-- The total population of the Catlins is about 1,200 and the land mass is approximately 1900 km² (730 sq mi).
+- The total population of the Catlins is about 1,200, and the land mass is approximately 1900 km² (730 sq mi).

-- The climate is temperate, and cooler than other parts of New Zealand.
+- The climate is temperate and cooler than other parts of New Zealand.
 Be sure to wear layers.
 The winds kick up and feel quite cold, contrasting the warmer calm areas.

-- As the Catlins is largely rainforest, you should expect some drizzle at minimum.
+- As the Catlins is largely rainforest, you should expect some drizzle at a minimum.
 It rains more than half of the days spread throughout the year.

 - Typical summer temperatures are 18-20 °C (64-68 °F), while average winter temperatures are 10-13 °C (50-55 °F).

 - There are plenty of accommodation options as you drive through the region, however, if you are visiting in peak season, it’s recommended to book in advance.
 Check for the best prices at Booking.com.

 - It’s easy to drive the Catlins rainforest on your own, but if you prefer a tour with a company you know, Viator offers a Viator offers a private tour of the Catlins from Dunedin that sounds amazing.